1. Who We Are

 - Account lockout after multiple failed login attempts

-- No payment card data stored on our servers (handled by LemonSqueezy)
+- No payment card data stored on our servers (handled by Paddle)

 - Regular security monitoring and updates